How To Turn Your Blog Content Into A Self-Published Book

 Many editors can format as well, so try to find someone who does both.
 If you can’t afford all three services, go for editing and cover design and try to figure out formatting for yourself.
 Amazon and Createspace (Amazon’s print-on-demand service) give you detailed instructions on how to do it.
 I hate detailed instructions, but you might get a real kick out of it.

 Deciding on a title for your book is an art and a science that requires some time and research.
 This could take up an entire post itself, which it did — so check out this post for ideas on how to pick the perfect book title.
 This is a key part of the process of ensuring readers find your book.
+(And also Dave Chesson has a great post on finding great book cover designers.)

 Once your book is edited, formatted, and has an knock-your-socks-off cover and title, you are ready to publish!
 How exciting!!
 When your book is upload on Amazon as a Kindle book or both Kindle and print, you’ll be able to call yourself a published author and have a great product to sell on your blog and elsewhere.